gsrathoreniks/voltaML-fast-stable-diffusion/docs/experimental/settings.md

 :::

 ::: warning
-When resetting the settings, the settings will be reset to the default values, but will once again need to be saved manully.
+When resetting the settings, the settings will be reset to the default values, but will once again need to be saved manually.
 :::